mattscilipoti/abi_registrar/README.md

 ## Deploy

 - Login to heroku using `$ heroku login`.
-This will opena browser for login.
+This will open a browser for login.
 - Staging: https://nameless-eyrie-92885.herokuapp.com/
   - We used to have staging, but heroku changed how that works and we haven't set that back up again
     - `git push staging main`